-Conventional transmissions whether manual or automatic are designed for internal combustion engines.
+Conventional transmissions whether EV manual transmission or EV automatic transmission are designed for internal combustion engines.
 The multiple gear ratios and ratio spreads work well with the rpm sensitive nature of small gas and diesel engines.

 For many years these conventional transmissions were primarily three and four forward speed units and in automatics, of course, incorporated a neutral, park and reverse mode as well.

 Over the last two decades, the number of forward speeds has continued to increase in an attempt to squeeze more efficiency out of a less than efficient engine design.
 As the number of forward speeds has increased (now six, seven, eight, and even ten speeds), the size, weight, complexity and cost have also increased.